secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - The CSAF document does not change when a comment is created
 - The node IDs have to be removed before the CSAF document is validated
 - The node IDs have to be removed / ignored when exporting the document
+- The CSAF document with the uuid has to be saved before comments can be added.
 - The rest client has to manage the IDs of the object nodes
 - Deleting or changing the CSAF document may leave comments dangling
 - It _should_ be checked if a document is affected by deletion or modification